Seifo321/Seifo321/README.md

 - 👋 Hi, I’m @Seifo321
 - 👀 I’m interested in  Data Engineering , Data analysis and Machine learning
-- 🌱 I’m currently learning Data analysis
+- 🌱 I’m currently learning Data Engineering
-- 💞️ I’m looking to collaborate on any projects related to data analysis or machine learning
+- 💞️ I’m looking to collaborate on any projects related to data engineering, machine learning and computer vision
 - 📫 How to reach me engseifzakaria@gmail.com

 <!---